December forecast – ‘Weather: frightful. Entertainment: delightful!’

 Ensemble Theatre of Cincinnati has a tradition of yuletide musicals in the style – loosely – of British pantomimes, comical send-ups of fairy tales and the like.
 “The Dancing Princesses” (Nov.
 29-Dec.
 30) is another new show from the creative team of Joseph McDonough and David Kisor (“Cinderella”), based on the 1812 Brothers Grimm tale “The Twelve Dancing Princesses.”
 Perfect for the whole family.

 Know Theatre typically treads the alternative track, and this “holiday” offering is no exception.
-Based on the well-known novel by Neil Gaiman, “Neverland” (Nov.
+Based on the well-known novel by Neil Gaiman, “Neverwhere” (Nov.
 25-Dec.
 17) is a dark urban fantasy that explores London Below – “a world of shadows and darkness, monsters and saints, murderers and angels that exists in a labyrinth beneath our feet.”
 No mention of Santa that I’m aware of, so here’s another chance for date night!